lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-Policies drive the processing of Evidence at the Verifier: the Verifier's Appraisal Policy for Evidence will often be specified by the manufacturer of a hardware security module or specified by a regulatory body such as the CA Browser Forum Code-Signing Baseline Requirements {{CSBR}} which specifies certain properties, such as non-exportability, which must be enabled for storing publicly-trusted code-signing keys.
+Policies drive the processing of Evidence at the Verifier: the Verifier's Appraisal Policy for Evidence will often be specified by the manufacturer of a hardware security module, a regulatory agency, or specified by an oversight body, such as the CA Browser Forum.
+The Code-Signing Baseline Requirements {{CSBR}} document is an example of such a policy that has been published by the CA Browser Forum and specifies certain properties, such as non-exportability, which must be enabled for storing publicly-trusted code-signing keys.
 Other policies influence the decision making at the Relying Party when evaluating the Attestation Result.
 The Relying Party is ultimately responsible for making a decision of what information in the Attestation